exercism/julia/README.md

   }
 ]
 ```
 If possible, add info on which topics the exercise is about and estimate a difficulty level from 1 to 10.
-We can adjust these later on when we know more about the exercise and how users solve them.
+We can adjust these later on when we know more about the exercises and how users solve them.

 ### Testing the example solutions
 Test your example solutions by running `julia runtests.jl` in the project directory.
 Specify exercise slugs as arguments to run only certain exercises: `julia runtests.jl <slug>`.

+### Code Formatting Guidelines
+Your example solutions should adhere to the following guidelines:
+- 4 spaces per indentation level, no tabs
+- use whitespace to make the code more readable
+- no whitespace at the end of a line (trailing whitespace)
+- comments are good, especially when they explain the algorithm
+- try to adhere to a 92 character line length limit
+- use upper camel case convention for type names
+- use lower case with underscores for method names
+- it is generally preferred to use ASCII operators and identifiers over Unicode equivalents whenever possible

+These are based on the [General Formatting Guidelines](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#general-formatting-guidelines-for-julia-code-contributions) for contributions to the Julia codebase.